 In fission yeast S.pombe, treatment with sorbitol shortens the time between arrival of the coat protein Sla1 and actin-binding protein App1, but does not affect the inward movement of the coat42.
 Sorbitol rescues the invagination defect of partially blocking actin with low doses of LatA.
 At 0.2M sorbitol, 90\% of Sla1 patches in these cells move inwards for 50nm instead of 300nm, but retract back to the plasma membrane.

 Some WASP/Myosin mutations can be rescued by reducing turgor pressure.
-Deletion of myosin results in failure to invaginate, and this can be rescued up to 70\% when treated with 0.2 M Sorbitol.
+Deletion of myosin results in failure to invaginate, and this can be rescued up to 70% when treated with 0.2 M Sorbitol.
 Loss of Fimbrin, which bundles actin filaments, and is also necessary for membrane invagination, can also be rescued by sorbitol.
 These experiments show that some defects in the force generation system can be compensated by lowering turgor pressure.
 Since sorbitol decreases the amount of time between App1 arrival and movement, reducing turgor pressure likely lowers the threshold force required to pull the membrane in the early stages of invagination.
 Consistent with this, simulations of Serge et al., show that the force requirement for membrane invagination is highest in the beginning of the invagination process.